scipy-conference/scipy_proceedings/README.md

 - When using the LaTeX option, please consider:
   - We are supporting _HTML_.
 LaTeX is not involved in reading or rendering (as of 2024 we use Typst)
   - Custom LaTeX macros are **not** supported and some packages may not be supported
-- The compiled version of the paper should be at most XXX words including figures but not including references; this is about 8 pages for the published PDF that will be created upon acceptance.
+- The compiled version of the paper should be at most 6000 words including figures but not including references; this is about 8 pages for the published PDF that will be created upon acceptance.

 ### Author Workflow